David T. Curiel: Career

-Upon joining the faculty at WUSTL in 2011, Curiel was appointed a professor of radiation oncology with tenure.
+Upon joining the faculty at WashU in 2011, Curiel was appointed a professor of radiation oncology with tenure.
 He also merged his company VectorLogics, Inc. with DNAtrix, a biotechnology company developing targeted adenovirus-based oncolytic virus products for brain cancer.
-In 2012, Curiel collaborated with scientist Mike Mathis from LSU to test the adenovirus on colon cancer in mice.
+In 2012, Curiel collaborated with scientist Mike Mathis from LSU Health Sciences Center Shreveport to test the adenovirus on colon cancer in mice.
 These experiments resulted in the discovery that the adenovirus could target tumor blood vessels in mice without affecting healthy tissues.
 His use of viral vector technology to optimize the immune system's response to vaccines earned him one of the 2015 Bear Cub Challenge award from the Skandalaris Center for Interdisciplinary Innovation and Entrepreneurship.
 Due to the 2015–16 Zika virus epidemic, Curiel and Precision Virologics commercialized an adenovirus vaccine to prevent the disease and others.
 In 2019, he received funding from the National Center for Advancing Translational Sciences to support his research into discovering new therapeutics for genetic diseases.
 This eventually developed into a new approach to facilitate the "CAR-T" immunotherapy that makes it cheaper and more patient-accessible.

 During the COVID-19 pandemic, Curiel harnessed gene therapy and viral vectors to develop therapeutics and vaccines to combat the novel coronavirus.
 Early in the pandemic, Curiel and Michael S. Diamond re-engineered Adenovirus to carry the Sars-Covid2 spike gene in order to protect against infection and sterilize the upper airways.
 Their single-dose, nasal vaccine was proven successful in mice and nonhuman primates which led them to begin trials in India with Bharat Biotech.
 Curiel was later named a senior member of the National Academy of Inventors for his gene-therapy research.
-In late January 2023, the nasal vaccine received approval from India's Ministry of Health and Family Welfare and Science and Technology Minister Jitendra Singh to be added to the primary 2-dose schedule.
+In late January 2023, the nasal vaccine received approval from India's Ministry of Health and Family Welfare and Science and Technology Minister Jitendra Singh Rana to be added to the primary 2-dose schedule.